jotavare/jotavare.github.io/wpa_psk_hacking.md

 ```

 ## Protecting Yourself
-While you cannot prevent the authentication process, you can protect against word list attacks by choosing a long and random password that is unlikely to be found in any word list.
+While you cannot prevent the authentication process, you can protect against word list attacks by choosing a long and random password that is unlikely to be found in any word list, like passphrases.
+Additionally, you can enable `MAC address filtering` and `WPS` **(Wi-Fi Protected Setup)** to enhance security.

 ## Conclusion
-In this guide, we explored the process of Wi-Fi network hacking for educational purposes only.
-It is essential to respect privacy and legality when using these techniques.
-We discussed capturing handshakes, performing de-authentication attacks, and cracking passwords using word lists.
+We explored the process of WPA-PSK hacking.
+It is essential to respect **privacy** and **legality** when using these techniques.
+We learned about capturing `handshakes`, performing `de-authentication attacks`, and cracking passwords using `word lists`.
 Remember to always use this knowledge responsibly and protect yourself by setting strong passwords for your Wi-Fi networks.

-If you found this guide helpful, feel free to leave a star, and thank you for reading!
+If you found this guide helpful and thank you for reading!